 "I wouldn't have gotten through this difficult period without my advocate.
 They listened and helped me see the positives."

-Meet Jack Doyle, our Trans Advocacy Worker
+Meet Lou Thomas, our Trans Advocacy Worker

 Our Online Support Service provides free, anonymous support specific to trans and nonbinary communities.
 These sessions are led by trans and nonbinary-identified staff members and volunteers.
 Please check the pink chat bubble above for the dates and times of these support sessions, which include general trans- and nonbinary-specific sessions and a weekly QTIPOC (queer, trans, and intersex people of colour) session.